 Lysozyme ELISA kit is intended for detecting quantitative concentrations of lysozyme residues in food (such as wine or cheese products).
 This assay has a minimum analytical sensitivity limit of 2.0 ppb.

-The minimum detection sensitivity level of lysozyme residues using this lysozyme ELISA kit was 2.0 ppb.
-The standard assay range for this kit is 25.0 – 250.0 ppb.
+The minimum detection sensitivity level of lysozyme residues using current lysozyme ELISA kit was 2.0 ppb.
+The standard range for this assay is 25.0 – 250.0 ppb.

 - Evaluation of the efficiency of enological procedures on lysozyme depletion in wine by an indirect ELISA method.
 J Agric Food Chem.
 (2014) 62 (26): 6247-53.
 Carstens C., et al.